By Sorsa Editorial

 Can I extract followers from any public account, or only my own?

 Any public account.
-If a profile's follower list is visible when you visit it on x.com, an API or extension can extract it.
-The only exception is protected (private) accounts, where follower lists are hidden from everyone except approved followers.
+If a profile's follower list is visible when you open it on x.com, an API or extension can extract it.
+The one exception is protected (private) accounts, whose follower lists are hidden from everyone except approved followers, and which no tool or official API can read.

 How many data fields do I get per follower?

-With an API like Sorsa, each follower profile includes over 15 fields: user ID, username, display name, bio, location, follower count, following count, tweet count, media count, verified status, account creation date, profile image URL, banner URL, bio URLs, pinned tweet IDs, and flags like protected and can_dm.
-See the full response format in the docs.
+With an API like Sorsa, each follower profile carries over 15 fields: user ID, username, display name, bio, location, follower count, following count, tweet count, media count, verified status, account creation date, profile image URL, banner URL, bio URLs, pinned tweet IDs, and flags such as protected and can_dm.
+A browser extension typically returns fewer, and a manual X export returns only numeric user IDs.

-How do I extract the following list (accounts someone follows) instead of followers?
+How do I extract the following list instead of followers?

-With the Sorsa API, swap /followers for /follows in the endpoint URL.
-The request parameters, response format, and pagination work identically.
-Following lists are often smaller than follower lists and extract faster.
-Full details in the /follows endpoint reference.
+Swap the endpoint from /followers to /follows.
+The request parameters, response format, and pagination are identical.
+Following lists are usually smaller than follower lists and extract faster, which makes them practical for mapping who an account tracks.
+Full details are in the Sorsa /follows endpoint reference.

 Can I extract followers without writing code?

 Yes, in two ways.
-Browser extensions like X Follow Exporter work entirely through a Chrome UI with no coding.
-Alternatively, Sorsa API offers a free API Playground and a Recent Followers tool where you can preview follower data through a web interface before writing any code.
+Browser extensions run entirely through a Chrome interface with no coding.
+Alternatively, the free Sorsa Recent Followers tool and API Playground let you preview follower data through a web interface before writing anything, running against a separate data layer rather than your own X session.

-Is the follower order consistent?
-Will I get the same results each time?
+Is the follower order consistent, and will I get the same results each time?

-The /followers endpoint returns followers in the order X provides them, which is generally newest followers first (reverse chronological).
-This means the first pages of results always contain the most recently acquired followers.
-The order is consistent across requests, but the actual list changes as people follow and unfollow.
+The follower list comes back in the order X provides it, which is generally newest first, so the first pages always hold the most recently acquired followers.
+That order is consistent across requests, but the actual list changes as people follow and unfollow, so two extractions days apart will differ at the edges.

-The follower count shown on a profile is a real-time counter maintained by X. The extractable list may differ slightly because suspended, deactivated, or recently removed accounts may still be counted in the total but not appear in the list.
-This is platform-level behavior, not specific to any extraction tool.
+The follower count on a profile is a real-time counter maintained by X, while the extractable list can be slightly smaller because suspended, deactivated, or recently removed accounts may still sit in the counter without appearing in the list.
+Expect a few percent of drift on large accounts, and do not write strict equality checks against the displayed count.

-Can I use extracted follower data for Twitter ad targeting?
+Can I use extracted follower data for ad targeting?

 Yes.
-Export your filtered follower list to CSV, then upload it as a Custom Audience in X's ad platform (or any other ad platform that accepts email/username-based audiences).
-Pair this with engagement data from the engagement calculator to prioritize high-engagement segments.
+Export your filtered follower list to CSV, then upload it as a Custom Audience in X's ad platform or any platform that accepts username- or email-based audiences.
+Pairing this with engagement data helps you weight the highest-value segments first instead of treating the whole list equally.

 Getting Started

-If you want to test follower extraction before committing to a method:
+If you want to test follower extraction before committing to a method, the fastest path is short:

-- Preview without code.
-Open the Recent Followers tool, enter any public handle, and see the last 20 followers with full profile data.
+1. Preview without code.
+Open the Recent Followers tool, enter any public handle, and see the latest followers with full profile data.
 No API key needed.

-- Try the API playground.
-The Sorsa API Playground lets you test the
+2. Try the API playground.
+The Sorsa API Playground lets you call the /followers and /follows endpoints through a browser and see the exact JSON before writing code.

-/followersand/followsendpoints through a browser UI.
-Useful for seeing the exact JSON response format before writing code. - Get an API key.
+3. Get an API key.
 When you are ready to scale, grab a key from the dashboard.
-The quickstart guide walks through authentication and your first request in under five minutes.
+The quickstart guide walks through authentication and your first request in a few minutes.

-- Read the docs.
-The full followers and following documentation covers pagination patterns, filtering strategies, and production-scale extraction workflows.
+4. Read the docs.
+The full followers and following documentation covers pagination, filtering, and production-scale extraction.